AgentAMK/Sample-Template/Readme.md

 ## Installation
 This mod works with [Baldur's Gate 3 Mod Manager](https://github.com/LaughingLeader/BG3ModManager), and possibly Vortex and Manual
 Installations.
 BG3 Mod Managers is by far the simplest method, and as such is recommended one.
+AMK.

 [![Compatible with Laughing Leader's Baldur's Gate 3 Mod Manager](https://i.imgur.com/qtdx2Yq.png)](https://github.com/LaughingLeader/BG3ModManager)